nirae/boot2root/bonus/writeup8.md

 We will use the buffer overflow again.
 This time we are not trying to access the `/bin/sh` address.
 Instead we will use a shellcode to open the root shell.

-We will even work our way as if there were canary protection against stack address modifications.

-First let's inject our shellcode inside an environement variable, this way we will be able to point our program to this variable later, instead of directly injecting the shellcode in the buffer overflow, and modifying the stack.
+First let's inject our shellcode inside an environement variable, this way we will be able to point our program to this variable later, instead of directly injecting the shellcode in the buffer overflow.

 ```
 export SHELLCODE=`python -c 'print "\x90" * 900 + "\xeb\x1f\x5e\x89\x76\x08\x31\xc0\x88\x46\x07\x89\x46\x0c\xb0\x0b\x89\xf3\x8d\x4e\x08\x8d\x56\x0c\xcd\x80\x31\xdb\x89\xd8\x40\xcd\x80\xe8\xdc\xff\xff\xff/bin/sh"'`
 ```

 Our shellcode also has 900 `\x90` inside it, called "nop", it will help us for "aiming" at the right address and avoid memory padding problems.
-Once we manage to point inside the Nops, the programm will jump from nop to nop until it find the beginning of our shellcode.
+Once we manage to point inside the Nops, the program will jump from nop to nop until it find the beginning of our shellcode.

 Let's find the address of our "SHELLCODE" environment variable.